robertJene/conhost_example/README.md

 # conhost_example

+NOTE: read this in the raw so the code section appears correctly

 This is just an example of how to have a batch file that reloads itself using conhost to get the original cmd window in Windows 11.

 Reason: Windows 11 Terminal window is too big, and is not resizable without screwing up the layout of your batch file menus